khaston10/FlatopiaPrototype3/README.md

-# FlatopiaPrototype3
-Flatopia is a strategy game in which you help a race of alien herbivores survive in deep space. - POLISHED VERSION
+# Flatopia - Prototype 3
+This is a game being made with Unity.

+## Getting Started
+Please do not clone this with out my permission.
+This is a prototype for a game I am building.
+This prototype is still being worked on.

+## Prerequisites
+Unity Game Engine

+## Authors
+* [Kevin Haston] kevohaston@gmail.com